The month of your baby’s birthday has arrived..!

 It his normal for him to ask the same thing a lot of times since is vocabulary is still limited.
 He might only know one word to express his curiosity, why.
 It is important for you to try to understand what he is trying to ask.
 You can do this by asking him another question back so you can narrow down what he is trying to say.

 Having friends over for his birthday party is now possible since he can now share his space.
-Playing with other children is a major milestone for your child and you should encourage it.
+Playing with other children is a major social development milestone for your child and you should encourage it.
 The sharing of his toys will be more difficult.
 He is still reluctant to cooperate during play time and it is likely that he prefers to play alone.
 You should not worry about this, it is perfectly normal and he will get there with time.
 Playing with a friend will most likely be playing side by side rather than playing together.
 You should teach him that everyone is different and that those differences should be celebrated so he develops tolerance, self-esteem and empathy.

 It is important for you to celebrate each milestone with him.
 Acknowledge his achievements and compliment him, your encouragement is the best way for him to keep evolving.